CP vs Blog – Why Cornerstone Wins

 🧠 Purpose

-To educate creators and web owners on why cornerstone pages outperform traditional blog articles when it comes to clarity, SEO value, user guidance, and long-term impact.
+This guide explains why cornerstone pages consistently outperform traditional blog articles in clarity, SEO value, user guidance, and long-term impact.

 ⚔️ CP vs Blog – Core Differences